MadWorldNL/MantaRayPlan/SECURITY.md

 # Security Policy
+This document describes the security policy of the project.
+The security policy is a set of rules and practices that are used to protect the project from security vulnerabilities.
+The security policy is used to ensure that the project is secure and that the project is not vulnerable to attacks.

 ## Supported Versions
 The latest version of browser and operating system is supported.
 High possibilty that lower version are working well, but not guaranteed.
 There are not enough resources to test all versions.